confluentinc/librdkafka/INTRODUCTION.md

    CA path will be used, also called the OPENSSLDIR,  which is typically `/etc/ssl/certs` (on Linux, typcially in the `ca-certificates` package) and `/usr/local/etc/openssl` on Mac OSX (Homebrew).
- * On Windows the Root certificate store is used.
+ * On Windows the Root certificate store is used, unless `ssl.ca.certificate.stores` is configured in which case certificates are read from the specified stores.
  * If OpenSSL is linked statically, librdkafka will set the default CA location to the first of a series of probed paths (see below).